 Documentation was extremely important because women artists needed (and still need) to maintain their visibility.
 We also ensured every show was reviewed, usually in City Limits, although other writing appeared in various publications, such as Spare Rib.
 I was one of the editors for the publication we produced in 1986, Women's Work: Two Years in the Life of a Women Artists Group.
 We began work in spring 1985.
 The publication forms a record of the first two years of Women’s Work, part of the importance we ascribed to creating records of women artists' work and supporting our visibility.
 I was part of the publication editorial and design team, drawing on my experience from working on the Anglo-Soviet Journal, a publication produced by the Society for Cultural Relations with the USSR where I worked throughout the period I was part of Women's Work.

 There are a variety of personal accounts that members of the Brixton Artists Collective have written since it was founded in 1983.
 You can read Françoise Dupré's personal account of her involvement which includes information about her experience of Women's Work here.
-Andrew Herman has compiled a detailed archive of the Collective, Brixton 50: Brixton Art Gallery Archive, 1983-1986.
-And in 2011 some members of the Collective created a project called Brixton Calling! which aimed to reflect on the achievements of the group as well as create an archive for The National Archives at the Tate.
+Andrew Hurman has compiled a detailed archive of the Collective, Brixton 50: Brixton Art Gallery Archive, 1983-1986.
+And in 2011 some former members of the Collective created a project called Brixton Calling! which aimed to reflect on the achievements of the group as well as create an archive for The National Archives at Tate Britain in London.

 Click on an image to enlarge and for further information.